Skip to content

 Short answers, pulled from the story.

-The Norwegian Sea began to form approximately 250 million years ago when the Eurasian Plate and the North American Plate started moving apart.
-This movement widened and deepened an existing narrow shelf sea between Norway and Greenland.
+The Norwegian Sea formed about 250 million years ago when the Eurasian Plate and the North American Plate (which included Greenland) began separating.
+The narrow shelf sea between Norway and Greenland widened and deepened over geological time.
+The present continental slope marks where the two landmasses originally met.

-How deep are the basins in the Norwegian Sea?
+What is the Moskenstraumen maelstrom in the Norwegian Sea?

-When did systematic oceanographic research start on the Norwegian Sea?
+When did Norway start oil and gas production in the Norwegian Sea?